 Mountain views are a frequent one.
 Pick your adjectives: the Oregon Cascades are beautiful, awe-inspiring, majestic, noble, captivating.
 And if you land the right piece of property, they will be visible from your backyard.

 Then there’s walkability.
 If you have even a modicum of interest in fine dining, great entertainment, unique breweries, and beautiful parks, then having all of it within walking distance is a huge plus.
 There’s also the Deschutes River, with its twelve miles of paved walking and bike paths.

 In addition, there’s yet another item that’s become increasingly hard to ignore over the past several years.
 That – as you may have guessed from the title – is Accessory Dwelling Units, or ADUs for short.
 ADUs are increasingly becoming a fixture of the Bend, Oregon real estate landscape, and there’s a few good reasons why.

 So, what’s an Accessory Dwelling Unit?

-(We should note that strictly speaking, a tiny home wouldn’t measure more than 400 sq. feet.
-Detached ADUs can be up to twice that size.)
+We should note that strictly speaking, a tiny home wouldn’t measure more than 400 sq. feet.
+Detached ADUs can be up to twice that size, 800 sq ft.

-Two years ago, the City of Bend loosened regulations for Accessory Dwelling Units and lowered application fees, while providing new incentives.
+Two years ago, the City of Bend loosened regulations for ADUs and lowered application fees, while providing new incentives.
 Most significantly, the city removed the requirement for a conditional use permit and the resultant neighborhood meeting and approval process.
 This resulted in a flood of new applications, with close to 200 filed in 2017.